tonethar/IGME-430-Spring-2021/hw-notes/simple-http-hw.md

 2) After you have forked and then cloned the start code to your local hard drive

-    - to update the remote repository (and to update the app on Heroku, once everything is connected), you just have to do the `git add .`, `git commit -m`, and `git push` commands - you DO NOT have to `git remote add origin http://...` or any of that - as it is unnecessary when you `git clone` a repository
+    - to update the remote repository (and to update the app on Heroku, once everything is connected), you just have to do the `git add .`, `git commit -m`, and `git push` commands - you DO NOT have to `git init` OR `git remote add origin http://...` or any of that - as it is unnecessary when you `git clone` a repository